A Confounded Mother

 ‘Lord Fawk!!’
 She uttered in absolute shock.
 The sickle was still on my throat.

 ‘Lord?
 You’re the lord?’
-I said, muffled in shock.
+I said, as surprised as Mirriam but for a different reason.